tlacuilose/udp-secure-chat/README.md

 5. Choose between 's' to send messages or 'l' to listen for messages.
     - Type 's' and start sending messages.
         - Type message and hit enter to send a message to the selected port.
-        - Type 'exit()' to return to previous menu.
+        - Type 'exit()' to return to the previous menu.
     - Type 'l' and start listening for messages.
         - Messages received will be shown.
         - The chat will ask to continue listening for messages.
-            - Type 'y' to coninue listening for messages and to show hold back messages.
+            - Type 'y' to continue listening for messages and to show hold back messages.
-            - Type 'n' to stop listening and to return to previous message.
+            - Type 'n' to stop listening and to return to the previous message.
     - Type 'x' to close the chat.